Best Budget Laptops of 2017

-Takeaway: There's a lot to like about Lenovo's ThinkPad 13.
-Its keyboard is outstanding, performance is better than many systems in its class, and battery life exceeds the average.
-It's on the pricier end of the Cheapism spectrum, especially when not on sale, but is a reliable workhorse that's made for business use and built to last.
+Takeaway: There's a lot to like about the Lenovo ThinkPad 13, a reliable workhorse that's made for business use.
+The keyboard is outstanding, performance is better than many systems in its class, and battery life exceeds the average.
+It's on the pricier end of the Cheapism spectrum, especially when not on sale, but it's built to last.

 Price: $500 | Buy it on Amazon

-- All-aluminum body gives quality look and feel.
+- All-aluminum body gives a quality look and feel.

-- Has an SSD flash drive and more on-board storage than many other cheap laptops.
+- SSD flash drive and more on-board storage than many other cheap laptops.

-- Offers full array of USB ports, from USB 2.0 to USB-C.
+- Full array of USB ports, from USB 2.0 to USB-C.

-- Fingerprint reader adds extra level of security.
+- Fingerprint reader adds an extra level of security.

-- Responsive trackpad works better than those found on many other budget systems, according to reviewers.
+- Responsive trackpad works better than most, according to reviewers.